-As the forklift is a common vehicle one sees with any pallet delivery sent to their warehouse, it is important that the worker that operates it, as well as those that work around it, know the safety precautions they have to take in order to avoid any incidents.
+As the forklift is a common vehicle seen with any pallet delivery sent to a warehouse, it is important that all workers who operate a forklift, as well as those that work around one, know the safety precautions that must be made to avoid any incidents.

-In this respect, the superior must make sure that the forklift operators are properly trained, experienced, and that those that don’t operate forklifts know how to behave and be safe when working around such machines.
+In this respect, the warehouse manager must make sure that their forklift operators are properly trained, experienced, and that those that don’t normally operate forklifts at least know how to behave and be safe when working around them.

-Moreover, the machines have to be inspected regularly, as mentioned before, to prevent warehouse accidents.
+Moreover, the machines have to be inspected regularly, as mentioned before, to help prevent warehouse accidents.